Business

 Sherwood News

 Amid shareholders’ growing push for simplification, spinoffs have been growing in the US.
-As of early September, there have been 11 announced spin-offs from S&P 500 companies — the most since 2016.
+As of early September, there have been 11 announced spinoffs from S&P 500 companies — the most since 2016.

 On the flip side, other research suggests the parent companies might fare better; a recent report from Ernst & Young and Goldman Sachs found that the share prices of parent companies tended to outperform their relevant indexes by 2.1% on the day of the announcement, and by “6% over the respective sector indexes for the period of two years post-close of transaction.”
-Cynically, though, the bankers pitching the corporate breakups usually don’t care much what happens afterwards — they make fees on the transaction either way.
+Cynically, though, the bankers pitching the corporate breakups usually don’t care much about what happens afterward — they make fees on the transaction either way.

 More Business